KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 }));
 ```

 Once everything is configured, it's easy to add logging statements to the code.
-For example, here is the method that looks up a package by ID:
+For example, here is the method that looks up a package by ID.
+It makes two calls to `logger.info`.

 ```ts
 async getById(ctx: any, next: any) {